akkufix/pepper-cm-10.2/README.md

 pepper-cm-10.2
 ==============

-vendor + device directories for buiding CM10.2
+Additional vendor + device directories for pepper, to buid rom together with git from munjeni's cm10.2.